Family reunification is at the heart of U.S. immigration law.

 There are two main categories of family-based immigration:

-At Immigration Spurgin, we help families through a variety of family immigration options, including the following:
+At Immigration Spurgin PLLC, we help families through a variety of family immigration options, including the following:

 Immediate relatives of U.S. citizens have the highest priority in the family-based immigration system, meaning their petitions typically have faster processing times and fewer backlogs.
 These include: